MuhammedBasith/verge/backend/README.md

 4. **AI Response** - Gemini generates answer with news context
 5. **Reset Chat** - Save conversation to database, clear Redis

+## Why these choices?

+**Pinecone with built-in embeddings**: We chose Pinecone because it handles embeddings automatically.
+Just send raw text and it converts to vectors internally - no need for separate embedding APIs or complex setup.

+**Redis-first caching**: Active chats live in Redis for speed.
+When you're chatting, everything is fast because it's in memory.
+Only when you hit "reset chat" do we save to the database permanently.
+This keeps the database clean and the app fast.

+**Session management**: Your frontend stores session IDs in localStorage.
+When you want to see previous chats, you send those IDs to get only YOUR conversations back - no privacy issues.

 ## API Endpoints

 ```